smallbigcake/CybersecurityStudy/CISSP/domain/7-security-operations.md

 PaaS may be utilized to create an environment similar to the organization’s production environment, like a database, that can be easily switched over in the event of a disruption.

 As with all cloud services, the loss of physical control over data needs to be evaluated against cost savings.
 Encrypting data before storing it in a cloud environment may be a useful safeguard, if the encryption process does not cause unacceptable delays for restoration.

+#### Tape Rotation

+There are several commonly used tape rotation strategies for backups: the **Grandfather-Father-Son (GFS)** strategy, the **Tower of Hanoi** strategy, and the **Six Cartridge Weekly** Backup strategy.
+These strategies can be fairly complex, especially with large tape sets.
+They can be implemented manually using a pencil and a calendar or automatically by using either commercial backup software or a fully automated hierarchical storage management (HSM) system.
+An HSM system is an automated robotic backup jukebox consisting of 32 or 64 optical or tape backup devices.
+All the drive elements within an HSM system are configured as a single drive array (a bit like RAID).

 ### Recovery Site Strategies